5thGenDev/anyVQA4anyVLM_guidelines/README.md

-This is strictly for converting GeoChat dataset format to align with Florence2 prompt format - including flattening VQA dataset.
+Strictly for converting GeoChat VQA format to align with the format Florence2 was pretrained on (see Florence2 weaknesses technical documentation).

 It's unknown whether original Florence2 flatten their dataset and from testing, flattening VQA dataset seems to lead to extreme overfitting.